feather-design-system/feather-design-system/docs/Components/Table/README.md

 ---
 title: "Table"
 pre: "@featherds/table"
-description: "Tables display a matrix of data organized into rows and columns.
-Users can quickly scan rows and columns to gather contextual insights about information.
-Tables may contain interactive elements like menus and buttons, they can contain visual-only elements like icons and labels and they can contain advanced functionality to filter, search and sort contents."
+description: "Tables display a matrix of data with functionality to assist in sorting and filtering of information."
 lang: en-US
 tags: ["Table", "component"]
 layout: ComponentLayout
 ---

 ## Design

 Tables have been designed to elevate the data at all times.
-The purpose of the table is to organize data so users may gain insights around the data by making comparisons.
+The purpose of the Table is to organize data so users may gain insights around the data by making comparisons.
 Tables should be organized by default, sorted or alphabetized.
 Tables should ensure that any interaction is made clear to the user, either using hover states or color.
-Tables should be easy to user and easy to interpret.
+Tables should be easy to use and easy to interpret.

 ## Example

 <Table-Examples />

-## Table Fucntionality
+## Table Functionality

 ### Row Click

-If the row is meant to have a click action you _must_ use the `rowAction` directive provided.
-The reason for using this over the `click` handler is we safe guard against menus and other action items inside the table from triggering the row action.
+If the row is meant to have a click action, you _must_ use the `rowAction` directive provided.
+The reason for using this over the `click` handler is we safeguard against menus and other action items inside the table from triggering the row action.

-In the following example notice that clicking the checkbox or any menu item does not trigger the row action to be logged in the console.
+In the above example notice that clicking the checkbox or any menu item does not trigger the row action to be logged in the console.
 This is the benefit of the `rowAction` directive.

 ### Button Actions

 :::warning Accessibility

 In both of the actions examples above you will notice screen reader (`.sr-only`) only text as well as verbose labels.
-When providing actions in the table row it is important to provide some indicator as to what row the user is acting on.
-Just that little bit extra of information provides them with enough context to make an informed decision.
+When providing actions in the table row it is important to provide some indicator as to what row the user is acting upon.
+A little bit extra information can really help provide context to make an informed decision.

 :::